aetperf/aetperf.github.io/_posts/2021-09-10-Spatial-Join-with-GeoPandas-and-GEOS.md

 `ftp://Contours_IRIS_ext:ao6Phu5ohJ4jaeji@ftp3.ign.fr/CONTOURS-IRIS_2-1__SHP__FRA_2021-01-01.7z`.

-There are 48589 zones that form a partition without overlap of mainland France and Corsica.
+There are 48589 zones that forms a partition without overlap of mainland France and Corsica.

 ## GeoPandas and PyGeos